 Make some ‘couple’ time

-Putting some time aside to spend together as a couple can give you both the opportunity to talk, reconnect, enjoy each other’s company and nurture your relationship.
+Making some time to spend together as a couple can give you both the opportunity to talk, reconnect, enjoy each other’s company and nurture your relationship.

 When you’re ready, you could:

 - organise a babysitter and go out somewhere you both enjoy during the day or in the evening – it could be for a meal, a walk or a movie